emhuo/dark-moon-theme/README.md

 * Install CerebellumBold in the fonts folder first.
 * After installing font, open the extension in the theme folder to automatically install package.
 * To manually install after customization, compress the root folder and replace '.zip' with '.aseprite-extension'

+## Credits

+* Based on the default theme included with Aseprite by David Capello and Ilija Melentijevic.
+  - License: <a href="http://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>
+* All fonts were created by me and are free to use for any kind of project without credit, under the terms of Open Font License 1.0.
+  - License: <a href="https://opensource.org/licenses/OFL-1.1">OFL 1.0</a>